The Feast Day of healthfulness

 Everyone halts the forthcoming indulgence, so they can take a photo of the stunning dish.

-To ensure jealousy, the photo is edited and beautified to make the food look even more mouthwatering than it actually is in real life.
+The photo is edited and photoshopped to make the food look even more mouthwatering than it actually is in real life.

-They make sure they throw in some relevant hashtags, like #foodie, #eats, #dineout, to make sure the uploaded photo will not only be seen by loyal followers but can also be discovered by strangers from anywhere in the world.
+Make sure to throw in some relevant hashtags, like #foodie, #eats, #dineout, so the uploaded photo will not only be seen by loyal followers but can also be discovered by strangers from anywhere in the world.

 The touched-up photo is shared on various social platforms, Instagram, Twitter, Facebook, Pinterest - you name it.